Srriash/Srriash_WISasgn_2025/Day_02/README.md

 1. **Calculation of area using three different input mechanisms**

   **AI command (used perplexity pro)**

-.
   Write me a python program to code for area of circle by asking input from the user.

-  write me three different codes,
+Write me three different codes,

   In one ask the user for the perimeter of the circle and then calculate the area,

   Next ask the user for the volume of a sphere and from that calculate the area of a circle (by using the radius of the sphere)

   Third is by asking the user for the area of a cone and calculate the area of a circle(by using the radius of the base of the cone so essentially calculating the area of the base of the cone).

-. create a gui for all these programs
+   create a gui for all these programs

 2. Calculation of growth rate and doubling time of any bacteria and suggest average time and rate of the given bacteria